cd download-directory/OracleDeveloperStudio12.6-solaris-sparc-pkg

-The graphical installer lets you choose the installation directory and select which components of the Oracle Developer Studio 12.6 software you want to install.
-For a complete list of the valid command-line options when starting the graphical installer, see Command-Line Options for the Graphical Installer.
+You can start the installer with the --installation-location directory option to install the components in a directory of your choice.
+For a complete list of the valid command-line options when starting the command-line installer, see Command-Line Options for the Command-Line Installer.

 su Password: root-password